daos-stack/daos/src/client/dfs/README.md

   D-key “syml1”
     A-key “mode” , permission bits + S_IFLNK
     A-key “oid” , empty
-    A-key “value”, dir1
+    A-key “syml”, dir1
     …
 ~~~~~~

-For files, we can have an optimization in the entry by storing the first 4K of
+For files, we will have an optimization in the entry by storing the first 4K of
-data in the entry itself under another akey “data” for the file entry.
-In this
+data in the entry itself under another akey “file_data” for the file entry.
+In
-case, if the file size is less than or equal to 4K, the object ID akey will be
+this case, if the file size is less than or equal to 4K, the object ID akey will
-empty, and the file data will be in the akey with array type of file_size
+be empty, and the file data will be in the akey with array type of file_size
 records.
-Otherwise the akey “data” will be empty and the “oid” akey will contain
+Otherwise the “oid” akey will contain a valid object ID for the file
-a valid object ID for the file data.
+data.

 Note that with this mapping, the inode information is stored with the entry that
 it corresponds to in the parent directory object.
 Thus, hard links won’t be